WCCNet: Wavelet-context Cooperative Network for Efficient Multispectral Pedestrian Detection: Experiments

-Our approach is evaluated on two widely-used multispectral pedestrian detection datasets including KAIST\cite{KAIST2015} and FLIR\cite{FLIRDataset}.
-Next, we introduce their detailed information. \paragraph{KAIST} KAIST\cite{KAIST2015} contains videos of 95,328 RGB-infrared paired frames with 103,128 bounding boxes in total, which are taken from urban road scenes during day and night to cover changes in diverse lighting conditions, heavy occlusions, and multiple pedestrian scales.
+Our approach is evaluated on two widely-used multispectral pedestrian detection benchmarks, i.e., KAIST and FLIR.

+KAIST \cite{KAIST2015} contains videos of 95,328 RGB-infrared paired frames with 103,128 bounding boxes in total, which are taken from urban road scenes during day and night to cover changes in diverse lighting conditions, heavy occlusions, and multiple pedestrian scales.
 The videos are split into two halves following \cite{KAIST2015}, where the first half is used for training, and the latter half for testing.
 Then those two set of videos are sampled every 20 frames into images to obtain image datasets for training and testing respectively.
 Among images for training, $20$ percent of them are randomly selected for validation in training phase.
-Following common annotation settings for a fair comparison with recent related works, the paired annotations in \cite{ARCNN2019} are adopted for training and the cleaned annotations\cite{liu2016CleanKAIST} are applied for testing.
-Despite the application of sanitized annotations, there still exist significant spatial misalignments in KAIST as illustrated in Fig. \ref{fig:misalign}, especially for training set, which calls for methods to counter crossmodal misalignments.
+Following common annotation settings for a fair comparison with recent related works, the paired annotations in \cite{ARCNN2019} are adopted for training set and the sanitized annotations \cite{liu2016CleanKAIST} are applied for testing set.

-\paragraph{FLIR} FLIR\cite{FLIRDataset} contains targets of richer categories than KAIST, including person, car and bicycle.
-RGB and infrared image pairs in FLIR are taken from moving vehicles at various situations, of which only infrared images are annotated.
-Following common annotation settings\cite{CFR2020}, misaligned RGB-infrared image pairs are removed, resulting in well-aligned 4,129 image pairs for training and 1,013 image pairs for testing.
+FLIR \cite{FLIRDataset} contains targets of richer categories than KAIST, including person, car and bicycle.
+RGB and infrared image pairs in FLIR are taken from moving vehicles at various situations.
+Following common annotation settings \cite{CFR2020}, misaligned RGB-infrared image pairs are removed, resulting in 4,129 image pairs for training and 1,013 image pairs for testing.